mohanwidu/TouristExplorer/README.md

 *****************

+#Tourlist component
-Tourlist component - Shows the different cities to explore; Get the Cities data on Init of this component and data manipulated to pass it to child component.
+Shows the different cities to explore; Get the Cities data on Init of this component and data manipulated to pass it to child component.
 GET request to JSON server TouristDB.

+#Placeslist component
-Placeslist component - Shows the different places to explore in the seected city.
+ Shows the different places to explore in the seected city.
 Made as Parent-Child component interaction between these two. @Input used.
+ Book button helps to book the hotel.
+Button will turn Full on booking.
+PUT request to JSON server TouristDB

+#GoogleMapsAPI
-GoogleMapsAPI used to show the location of City chosen.
+used to show the location of City chosen.
+Locate button clicks lead to the map.

 *****************